learn-co-students/sinatra-mvc-file-structure-v-000/README.md

 The controllers, such as `application_controller.rb`, are where the application configurations, routes, and controller actions are implemented.
 There is typically a class, which in this case we will call `ApplicationController`, that represents an instance of your application when the server is up and running.
 The `application_controller.rb` file represents the "C" components of the MVC paradigm.

+(In some simple applications -including several Flatiron School labs and codealongs - the Application Controller will simply be called `app.rb` and will live in the root directory of the project)

 Sometimes our other controllers will use `ApplicationController` as an inheritance point so that they inherit all the defaults and behaviors defined in our main `ApplicationController`.
 Other times our other controllers will simply inherit from `Sinatra::Base`.

 Controllers represent the application logic, generally, the interface and flow of our application.